johanmazoyer/Asterix/source/correction.rst

 - ``Nbmodes_OnTestbed`` is the number of mode that will be used for the inverse matrix for the THD2 testbed, in the Labviw directory
 - ``gain`` is the gain of the loop in EFC
 - ``Nbiter_corr`` number of iterations in each loop.
 Can be a single integer or a list of integer
 - ``Nbmode_corr`` number of EFC modes.
-Can be a single integer or a list of integer. !! if this is a list, it must be of the same size than Nbiter_corr !!
+Can be a single integer or a list of integer.
+If this is a list, it must be of the same size than ``Nbiter_corr``
 - ``Linesearch`` : boolean.
 If TRue the algorithm test a few inversion modes at each iteration and take the ones that minimize the contrast the most.
 Very time consuming

 **Stroke Minimization (SM)**:
 This is specifically the optimized Stroke Minimization described in `Mazoyer et al. (2018) <http://adsabs.harvard.edu/abs/2018AJ....155....7M>`_.